AddilAfzal/ENGINE-test/README.md

  - Yarn

  # Libraries
- The libraries used to accomlish the task:
+ The libraries used to accomplish the task:
  - ReactJS
  - Semantic UI
  - Lodash
+ - Moment

 # Running the code
 Clone the repository.